Jeep Lifestyle

 Alan and Andy Leach unload canoes and gear from the Jeep Liberty in

 Grand Teton National Park prior to their ascent of Mt.
-Moran in September 2005.
+Moran in the Teton Range of Wyoming.

 Photo by Barry Raven